 The Komuso shakuhachi monks of the Fuke shu

 The Fuke shu was granted official status by the Shogun and was named after the Chinese monk Fuke Zenji (Zhenzhou Puhua).
 The Tokugawa Shogunate granted them various rare privileges such as being able to travel across borders freely.
-In order to become a komuso of the Fuke shu and legally be allowed to play the shakuhachi you had to be of samūrai birth with the proper identification papers, pass initiation, and pay an entrance fee by trading in swords.
+In order to become a komuso of the Fuke shu and legally play the shakuhachi you had to be of samūrai birth with the proper identification papers, pass initiation, and pay an entrance fee often by trading in one’s swords.
 They developed a number of refined musical styles of playing shakuhachi and they anonymously composed many honkyoku which are considered spiritual or meditative pieces of music.

 Tengai “basket-hat” and other clothing items

 The tengai basket hat is perhaps the most iconic item next to the shakuhachi flute.
 It has been said that it was a tool to aid in the suppression of the ego as well as a means to help people to listen rather than be concerned with the identity or emotions of the player.
 It has also been speculated that it provided a disguise and a way to hide exactly how the shakuhachi was being played.
 The tengai hat is typically woven from either grass reed, rattan, or bamboo.
 Tengai have a unique head-band that is suspended and secured with string which allows the tengai to move with the motions of the player.
-Some say the tengai didn’t begin to cover the whole face until later in the Edo period, perhaps even in the Meiji period.
+Some say the tengai didn’t begin to cover the whole face until late in the Edo period, perhaps even in the Meiji period.

 The second image to the right details the various articles of clothing worn by the monks which are as fallows:

 - Tengai (天蓋) basket hat – ten “sky-heaven” and gai “cover”.

 - Kimono (紋付) – usually mon-tsuki “five crest”.